steadman1/ponder-feature-bug-tracker/README.md

 Have an idea for a new feature or improvement?
 Here’s how to propose it:

-1. **Check Existing Issues**: Review current issues to see if someone else has already suggested something similar.
+1. **Check Existing Issues Posts**: Review current issues to see if someone else has already suggested something similar.
-2. **Create a New Issue**: Navigate to [Issues](https://github.com/steadman1/ponder-feature-bug-tracker/issues) and click `New Issue`.
+2. **Create a New Issue Posts**: Navigate to [Issues](https://github.com/steadman1/ponder-feature-bug-tracker/issues) and click `New Issue`.
 3. **Choose the Feature Request Template**: Select the feature request template if available.
 4. **Fill Out the Template**: Give us as much information as possible about your feature request.
    - **Title**: A concise title that summarizes the feature request.